babarrett/g80-9009/operations.md

 1. Macros up to 80 characters, stored in F1-F24.
 2. You can also store macros in Shift+Fn, and Control+Fn
-3. (?)Changing the Legends for macro sets
+3. TODO: Can you change the Legends for macro sets?

 The Legends and Macros get set for either the Desk PC, or Workstation.
 Select the one you want before pressing Setup.